ndipatri/GaggiaKMPSimulator/README.md

 This desktop-based simulator pretends that it is the Robo Gaggia device: it emits telemetry and changes state as commands are sent by the [Robo Gaggia Multiplatform Mobile Application](https://github.com/ndipatri/RoboGaggiaMultiplatform) using MQTT.

-This simulator also represents each 'state' of Robo Gaggia by playing a video clip taken from the real Robo Gaggia.

 This desktop app is built using [Compose Multiplatform UI Framework](https://www.jetbrains.com/lp/compose-multiplatform/) technology.
 It is JVM-based.

+This simulator also represents each 'state' of Robo Gaggia by playing a video clip taken from the real Robo Gaggia.

+The video file is large enough that in order to store it in this repository, I have to use **GitHub Large File System (LFS)***.
+If you want to check this video file out along with this repository you will need to [follow these instructions for installing GitHub Large File Storage support](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage)

 ## MQTT Broker ##